CAMMA-public/cholectrack20/DUA.md

 - User shall use the Dataset solely to perform research (and related activities) provided it respects all the terms included in this Agreement.
 - The Dataset cannot be used for commercial purposes.
 - The Dataset can be transformed (additional annotations, etc.).
-- The Dataset can be redistributed as long as it is redistributed under the same license and DUA with the obligation to cite the contributing work which led to the generation of the CholecTrack20 dataset.
+- The Dataset can be redistributed as long as it is redistributed under the same license and DUA with the obligation to cite the contributing work which led to the generation of the Dataset.
 - The User shall not attempt to identify any individual or institution referenced in the Dataset.
 - The User shall exercise all reasonable and prudent care to avoid disclosure of the identity of any individual or institution referenced in the Dataset in any publication or other communication.
 - The User shall exercise all reasonable and prudent care to maintain the physical and electronic security of the Dataset.
 - The User shall use the Dataset for the sole purpose of lawful use in scientific research and no other.
 - The User agree to contribute code associated with publications arising from this Dataset to a repository that is open to the research community.
-- The User's obligations with respect to this data user agreement cannot be terminated.
+- The User's obligations with respect to this DUA cannot be terminated.

 ### IV.
 Representations and Warranties